Dual Role of Squeezed-Reservoir in Quantum Phase Synchronization: Boosting and Blockade: Limit cycle

 When the external drive is absent, the phase $\phi$ is fully free, but we can obtain the steady-state solution of $\theta$

 It is noteworthy that when $N=0$ (i.e., $n=0$ and $r=0$), the steady-state of the TLS is identified as $|0\rangle$ when $\theta_s=\pi$.
 Such a state is unable to provide a valid limit cycle for synchronization, given that it represents a single point.
-Nevertheless, if $r\neq0$, a finite value of $N$ represents a valid limit cycle.
+Nevertheless, if $r\neq0$, a finite value of $N$ may represent a valid limit cycle.

-In order to obtain an intuitive understanding of the limit cycle, we simulate the ``classical trajectories'' of the TLS in the normalized rectangular coordinates $\{\frac{(1+\cos\theta)\cos\phi}{2},\frac{(1+\cos\theta)\sin\phi}{2}\}$.
-Figs.~\ref{fig1}(a)-(d) illustrate the evolution of the system under a vacuum reservoir (i.e., $N=0$) with 200 randomly generated initial states.
+In order to obtain an intuitive understanding of the limit cycle, we simulate the ``classical trajectories'' of the TLS in the normalized rectangular coordinates $\{\frac{(1+\cos\theta)\cos\phi}{2},\frac{(1+\cos\theta)\sin\phi}{2}\}$. {Figs.~\ref{fig1}(a)-(d) illustrate the transient evolution of the system under a vacuum reservoir (i.e., $n=0$, $r=0$) with 200 randomly generated initial states.
 It can be demonstrated that all circles eventually converge to the point with coordinates $(0,0)$, which corresponds to the ground state $|0\rangle$.
 This is a straightforward consequence of the fact that, in the absence of any gain, a dissipative TLS inevitably decays to the ground state.
-In contrast, when a squeezed-vacuum reservoir is employed, all the states evolve onto a cycle because the $\theta_s$ is finite and the phase $\phi$ is fully free in the absence of external drive , as shown in Figs.~\ref{fig1}(e)-(h).
-The radius of the circle is $r_s=(1+\cos\theta_s)/2$.
+In contrast, when a squeezed-vacuum reservoir is employed (i.e., $n=0$, $r=1.5$), all the states evolve onto a cycle because the $\theta_s$ is finite and the phase $\phi$ is fully free in the absence of external drive, as shown in Figs.~\ref{fig1}(f)-(i).
+The radius of the limit cycle is $R_s=(1+\cos\theta_s)/2$.
+Figs.~\ref{fig1}(e) and (j) show the transient time evolution of the un-driven system prior to reaching the steady state for three random initial states in vacuum and squeezed reservoirs, respectively.
+As clearly demonstrated, rather than decaying trivially to a single point in the vacuum reservoir, which would be the case for a passive damped oscillator.
+All trajectories spiral into and continuously wrap around a macroscopic, closed circular attractor in the squeezed reservoir.
+This non-zero robust basin of attraction confirms that the squeezed reservoir structurally elevates the qubit into a genuine self-sustained limit-cycle oscillator.
+The linear stability analysis of the un-driven ($\epsilon = 0$) system is discussed in Appendix \ref{sec:appendix_stability}.
+While these mean-field trajectories provide an intuitive semiclassical picture, they inherently neglect quantum fluctuations.